 - 180 g Egg whites (approx 6 large eggs)

 - 180 g Caster sugar

 - 1 tsp Cream of tartar

 - 1 Orange

 - A handful of Dark chocolate pearls

-Weigh your egg whites.
-Then whisk them in a mixer along with the cream of tartar until stiff peaks form - you know this has happened when you can tip the bowl upside down without it falling out
+Whisk the egg whites in a mixer along with the cream of tartar until stiff peaks form - you know this has happened when you can tip the bowl upside down without it falling out

-The reason you weigh the egg whites is so your can double the weight of your sugar.
-Measure out both types of sugar to double the weight of the egg whites, and add half of the sugar mixture into the egg whites while the mixer is on.
+Measure out both types of sugar and add half of the sugar mixture into the egg whites while the mixer is on.
 Add the ground ginger too

 Fold the remaining sugar into the meringue using a spatula